Zyh716/WSDM2022-C2CRS/README.md

 sh script/tgredial/train/tgredial_conv_train.sh # remember to change --restore_path
 ```

-You can also test the model has been saved by command line.
+You can also test the model has been saved by us.
 ```
 sh script/redial/eval/redial_rec_eval.sh
 sh script/redial/eval/redial_conv_eval.sh